patooworld/PWCloud/Extension-Authoring.md

 **Publishing the Extension**

-To publish your new extension to SQL Ops Studio, please update [extensionGallery.js](https://github.com/Microsoft/sqlopsstudio/blob/release/extensions/extensionsGallery.json) and add your extension information.
-Then send a PR against release\extension branch.
-The SQL Ops team will review the change and will publish the extension.
+To publish your new extension to SQL Ops Studio
+1. Create a new GitHub issue (https://github.com/Microsoft/sqlopsstudio/issues)
+2. Specify the location of your extension's package.json
+3. Specify the web page to download the vsix from
+4. Assign the new issue to @llali
+Your extension will be reviewed and will be added to the extension gallery